Michigan Bicycle Accident Lawyers

 We have recovered $1,050,000 for a cyclist struck by a distracted driver who ran a stop sign. $825,000 for a commuter doored in downtown Detroit. $625,000 for a recreational rider rear-ended by a texting driver on a rural Oakland County road.
 These are not outliers.
 They are the product of a consistent strategy: treat every cyclist case with the same preparation and aggression we apply to any other serious injury claim.

 Michigan law grants cyclists the same rights as motor vehicle operators under MCL 257.657.
-Cyclists may use any public roadway, occupy a full lane, and ride through intersections.
-Motorists who violate those rights are negligent.
-When a driver hits a cyclist, the injuries are almost always severe — broken bones, traumatic brain injuries, spinal cord damage, and worse.
+Cyclists may use public roadways, occupy a full lane when the facts require it, and ride through intersections.
+Motorists who violate those rights create powerful evidence of negligence.
+When a driver hits a cyclist, the injuries are often severe — broken bones, traumatic brain injuries, spinal cord damage, and worse.
 There are no airbags.
 No crumple zones.
 The cyclist absorbs the full impact.

 Hundreds of bicycle-motor vehicle crashes occur across Michigan each year, and a disproportionate number result in serious injury or death.
 If you or a loved one has been hurt while cycling, you need a legal team that understands both the law and the specific dynamics of bicycle collisions.